frostbits-security/SIET/README.md

 You can easy identify it by nmap: nmap -n -Pn -p 4786 -v 192.168.0.1

-This protocol have few security issue.
+This protocol have few security issue, that allows:
-<li>The first one allows to change tftp-server address on client device by sending one malformed tcp packet.
+1. Change tftp-server address on client device by sending one malformed tcp packet.
-<li>The second issue allows to copy client's startup-config on tftp-server exchanged previously.
+2. Copy client's startup-config on tftp-server exchanged previously.
-<li>The third issue allows to substitute client's startup-config for the file which has been copied and edited.
-Next, the device will reboot in defined time.
+3. Substitute client's startup-config for the file which has been copied and edited.
+Device will reboot in defined time.
-<li>The fourth allows to upgrade ios image on the "client" device.
+4. Upgrade ios image on the "client" device.
 <li>The fifth is a new feature working only at 3.6.0E and 15.2(2)E ios versions.
-It allows to execute random set of commands on the "client" device.
+Execute random set of commands on the "client" device.

 All of them are caused by the lack of any authentication in smart install protocol.
 Any device can act as a director and send malformed tcp packet.
 It works on any "client" devices where smart install is enable.
 Not matter used smart install in network or not.